sumony2j/DeepCareX/README.md

 ## **Objectives** <a name="obj"></a>

-The objectives of this project are:
+The objectives of this project is:

 1. **Identify diseases by analyzing symptoms.**
    - Users need to input their required data according to the disease.
 This could be blood sugar levels, their x-ray scans, smoking history, and parameters as per the disease.